Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

 * In this example the root directory is called ‘3D_Tumor_Lightsheet_Analysis_Pipeline’.

-* The lightsheet data is placed in a folder called ‘data’ and can datasets can be organized by study name.
+* The lightsheet data is placed in a folder called ‘data’ and datasets can be organized by study name.
 For instance, in this example, ‘5IT’ is a folder containing a lightsheet dataset for a single tumor.
 Within this folder there are sub-folders with tiff files for each of the three fluorescence channels detecting a marker of interest.

     * **tumor**:  this sub-folder has images with a cell nuclei stain such as syto16, which will be used to delineate the tumor boundary.